Functional Weak Limit of Random Walks in Cooling Random Environment: Proof of the Theorem

-All the terms in the big bracket is dominated by sums to the left of it.
-The $p$-th moment form also has the similar property.
+All the terms in the big brackets are dominated by sums to the left of the brackets.
 To check the Lyapunov condition holds in this case is nothing new but repeat our works (\ref{23}) and (\ref{30}).
 The details are tedious and we omit them in our paper.

 To complete the proof of the theorem under the slow cooling case, the tightness of the sequence $X^n$ is needed.
-To this end, check the condition in \cite{billingsley}(Theorem 7.4), i.e. for any $\epsilon >0,~~\eta>0$, $\exists \delta>0$ and a sequence of numbers \{$t_i$\}, where $0=t_0<t_1<...<t_v=1$, s.t.
+To this end, by Theorems 7.3 and 7.4 in \cite{billingsley} it is enough to show that for any $\epsilon >0,~~\eta>0$, $\exists \delta>0$ and a sequence of numbers \{$t_i$\}, where $0=t_0<t_1<...<t_v=1$, s.t.

 and $\exists n_0>0$, for all $n>n_0$,